Home

 Repositories

-If you use a debian-based distro (or PCLinuxOS), there are the following repositories:
+If you use a debian-based distro, there are the following repositories:

 Available Versions Repository

-The ubuntu packages will also work on kubuntu/xubuntu/lubuntu and on mint (the squeeze or wheezy packages should work on mint debian).
+The ubuntu packages will also work on kubuntu/xubuntu/lubuntu etc and on standard mint.

-If you don't want to use a repository directly, you can instead download a .deb file (or for PCLinuxOS, an rpm) by clicking the appropriate link below, then install it with dpkg as described in Installing.
+If you don't want to use a repository directly, you can instead download a .deb file by clicking the appropriate link below, then install it with dpkg as described in Installing.

-Again, should you be using an older version of these distros, there may be a 0.8.0 or earlier package available: this link lets you access the their pages.
+Again, should you be using an older version of these distros, there may be a 6.0 or earlier package available: this link lets you access their pages.

 Others